When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 Chapter 2 provides information pertaining to the use of the nursing process to improve nursing documentation, with hard evidence for a sound defense.
 While nursing documentation must be comprehensive and flexible enough to retrieve critical data, it must also reflect current clinical practice guidelines and track patient outcomes in order to maintain quality and continuity of care.
 A well-documented patient record is hard evidence that nurses can use to successfully defend themselves against legal action.
 In contrast, a poorly documented patient record can serve as powerful evidence in support of a suit, even when the accusations are trivial.

-The purpose of this course is to provide the nurse with not only what should be documented but how nursing care delivered should be documented.
+The purpose of this course is to provide the nurse (including certified case manager nurses) with not only what should be documented but how nursing care delivered should be documented.

 This course is an extraction of, and should not be taken in conjunction with, N1634 Documentation for Nurses, 2nd Edition (15 contact hours).